2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in the Southeast Region

 Top 15% Most Popular Engineering Technologies Bachelor's Degree Schools

 Our analysis found Columbia Southern University to be the most popular school for engineering technologies students who want to pursue a bachelor’s degree in the Southeast Region .
-Columbia Southern University is a large private for-profit school located in the fringe town of Orange Beach.
+Columbia Southern University is a fairly large private for-profit school located in the fringe town of Orange Beach.

 Women make up 21% of the engineering tech majors at the school.

 You’ll be in good company if you decide to attend East Carolina University.
 It ranked #2 on our 2023 Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Southeast Region list.
-ECU is a very large public school located in the city of Greenville.
+ECU is a fairly large public school located in the city of Greenville.

 Of the 377 students majoring in engineering tech at ECU, 89% are male and 11% are female.